What do communities do when the police retreat?

 The survey also found just 39 percent of residents thought police provided people in their community with fair outcomes, 35 percent thought the police were honest, and 39 percent thought the police treated Little Earth residents with respect.

-“There were very few areas where you saw the community answering identical to the police, and you don’t begin to see any sort of agreement until officers begin to visit the community for reasons other than crime,” said Shelly Schaefer, a co-author of the survey and an associate professor of criminology in Hamline’s Department of Criminal Justice and Forensic Sciences.
+“There were very few areas where you saw the community answering identical to the police, and you don’t begin to see any sort of agreement until officers begin to visit the community for reasons other than crime,” said Shelly Schaefer, a co-author of the surveys and an associate professor of criminology in Hamline’s Department of Criminal Justice and Forensic Sciences.
 “I think that’s particularly important to note as we have this push toward officer training tailored to community needs.”

 The grant helped, Little Earth community leaders said.
 They said they saw a handful of police officers making a greater effort to connect with the neighborhood when they were not responding to calls.
 The biggest impact, however, resulted from the neighborhood’s emotional investment in community safety programs, which eventually evolved into the Protectors when the officers at the 3rd Precinct withdrew.